Bi-Coloured-Python-Rock-Snake/creature/README.md

 # greenhack

-This package allows you to mix sync and async code by means of using [greenlet](https://github.com/python-greenlet/greenlet).
+This package lets you make a bridge between yor sync and async code.
+It allows for sync-looking API to have async implementation under the hood.
+It does that by using [greenlet](https://github.com/python-greenlet/greenlet).

+The main principle is to separate sync and async code by two different greenlets.
+Then, all async tasks are being sent to the async greenlet and executed there, while the sync greenlet doesn't do any I/O itself.

-It is used for this async database [backend](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend) for django, as well as the async support in sqlalchemy.
+Its practical uses are async database [backend](https://github. com/Bi-Coloured-Python-Rock-Snake/pgbackend) for django, as well as the async support in sqlalchemy.
 The latter uses its own code however, which this library was based upon.